davidrg/ckwin/doc/compilers.md

 either automatically by github or through occasional manual builds.
 These compilers are highly likely to work.

-The RISC Editions of Visual C++ for Alpha, MIPS and PowerPC are generally expected to work but as this project lacks the required licenses these are not actively tested or supported.
-If you discover any issues on these platforms please log a bug.

 ARM, ARM64 and Itanium are built automatically by github actions but this project lacks the required hardware to actually test these builds.
 If you discover any issues please log a bug.